gustavnavar/Grid.Blazor/docs/dotnetcore_blazor/Embedded_components.md

-## GridBlazor for ASP.NET Core MVC
+## Blazor client-side

-# Button components on the grid
+# Button components on a grid and on CRUD forms

 [Index](Documentation.md)

-Compoments can be embedded on a grid.
+Compoments can be embedded on a grid and/or on CRUD forms.

+## Button components on a grid
 These components can be started clicking on a button on the top of the grid or in the grid columns.
 On both cases they will be shown on the screen instead of the grid.

-## Page definition
+### Page definition

 * If you want to use a button on the top of the grid to start the embedded component, you can use the **AddButtonComponent** method of the **GridClient** object to add a component:

     ```c#
         var client = new GridClient<Order>(q => orderService.GetOrdersGridRows(columns, q), query, false, "ordersGrid", Columns, locale)
             .AddButtonComponent<EmployeeComponent>("Employees", "Employee's Grid");
     ```

-    **AddButtonComponent** method has 2 required paramenter and 4 optional ones:
+    **AddButtonComponent** method has 2 required parameter and 4 optional ones:

     Parameter | Type | Description
     --------- | ---- | -----------